shawtan/lolchest/README.md

 `public/index.html` is the front facing webpage.

+Chest Finder is dynamic to various screen sizes.
+It works even on mobile devices.
+The resolutions that we tested on are:

+*2560 x 1440
+*1920 x 1080
+*1280 x 720
+*800 x 600
+*320 x 480

 ## Backend
 ### Endpoints
 `GET` requests to root `/` will serve the main webpage.